felice797/ev-stations-shiny-dashboard/README.md

 # EV Charging Stations Visualization

 Interactive geospatial analysis of U.S. electric vehicle charging infrastructure using R, Leaflet, Shiny, and dplyr.
-The visualizations features both a comprehensive multi-state dashboard and a focused Connecticut case study with data cleaning, reactive programming, and web deployment.
+The visualizations feature a comprehensive multi-state dashboard and a focused Connecticut case study with data cleaning, reactive programming, and web deployment.

 ## Contents
 1. [Overview](#overview)